 Bowling Green Civic Assembly

-The Civic Assembly is an approach to helping communities by strengthening the feedback loops between citizens, civic groups, elected leaders, and local media.
+The Civic Assembly is a pilot process for strengthening the feedback loops between citizens, civic groups, elected leaders, and local media in communities.
 The Assembly is built around a novel ‘self-generating’ online survey methodology called Pol.is, in which survey participants respond to statements made by one another, resulting in dynamic opinion groups.
 A successful Pol.is survey produces a statistical portrait of the concerns and priorities of a community.
 Unlike conventional surveys, this process often leads in unpredictable directions.

 The Bowling Green Civic Assembly consists of three phases.
 The survey, or Virtual Town Hall, takes place over the course of a week on the website of the local daily news.
 The results of the Virtual Town Hall will then structure the agenda for a large public forum--a traditional Town Hall meeting with local elected and community leaders.
 The following day, a small Community Workshop will connect participants with local civic groups working on issues surfaced in the survey.
 Our local partners on this initiative include the Bowling Green Daily News and media consultant Sam Ford.